-Brand Name: Actamin, Anacin AF, Apra, Bromo Seltzer, Children's Tylenol, Elixsure Fever/Pain, Little Fevers Children's Fever/Pain Reliever, Mapap, Medi-Tabs, Q-Pap, Silapap Childrens, Tactinal, Tempra Quicklets, Tycolene, Tylenol, Vitapap
+Brand Name: Actamin, Anacin AF, Bromo Seltzer, Children's Tylenol, Mapap, Tactinal, Tempra Quicklets, Tycolene, Tylenol, Vitapap

-What is Bromo Seltzer (acetaminophen)?
+What is Bromo Seltzer?

 Bromo Seltzer is a pain reliever and a fever reducer.
 There are many brands and forms of acetaminophen available.
 Not all brands are listed on this leaflet.

-Acetaminophen may also be used for purposes not listed in this medication guide.
+Bromo Seltzer may also be used for purposes not listed in this medication guide.

-You should not use this medication if you have severe liver disease.
+You should not use Bromo Seltzer if you have severe liver disease.

-In rare cases, acetaminophen may cause a severe skin reaction.
 Stop taking this medicine and call your doctor right away if you have skin redness or a rash that spreads and causes blistering and peeling.

-You should not take acetaminophen if you are allergic to it, or if you have severe liver disease.
+You should not take Bromo Seltzer if you are allergic to it, or if you have severe liver disease.

-Do not take acetaminophen without a doctor's advice if you have ever had alcoholic liver disease (cirrhosis) or if you drink more than 3 alcoholic beverages per day.
-You may not be able to take acetaminophen.
+Do not take Bromo Seltzer without a doctor's advice if you have ever had alcoholic liver disease (cirrhosis) or if you drink more than 3 alcoholic beverages per day.

-Do not give this medicine to a child younger than 2 years old without the advice of a doctor.
+Do not give this medicine to a child younger than 12 years old without the advice of a doctor.
 Extra-strength Bromo Seltzer is not for use in a child younger than 6 years old.

-How should I take Bromo Seltzer (acetaminophen)?
+How should I take Bromo Seltzer?

 Use exactly as directed on the label, or as prescribed by your doctor.
-Do not use in larger or smaller amounts or for longer than recommended.

-Do not take more of this medication than is recommended.
+Do not take more than your recommended dose.
 An overdose of acetaminophen can damage your liver or cause death.

 If you are treating a child, use a pediatric form of acetaminophen.
 Use only the special dose-measuring dropper or oral syringe that comes with the specific pediatric form you are using.
 Carefully follow the dosing directions on the medicine label.

-Acetaminophen made for infants is available in two different dose concentrations, and each concentration comes with its own medicine dropper or oral syringe.
-These dosing devices are not equal between the different concentrations.
+Bromo Seltzer made for infants is available in two different dose concentrations, and each concentration comes with its own medicine dropper or oral syringe.
 Using the wrong device may cause you to give your child an overdose of acetaminophen.
 Never mix and match dosing devices between infant formulations of acetaminophen.

 You may need to shake the liquid before each use.
 Follow the directions on the medicine label.